DiSPA: Differential Substructure-Pathway Attention for Drug Response Prediction: Methods

 \end{itemize}

 Here, $d$ denotes the output dimension of the attention module.
-By jointly modeling pathway--conditioned substructure relevance and drug--conditioned pathway activation, this dual--view differential attention framework yields robust, biologically contextualized representations that are well suited for downstream drug response prediction.
+By jointly modeling pathway-conditioned substructure relevance and drug-conditioned pathway activation, this dual-view differential cross-attention framework yields robust, biologically contextualized representations that are well suited for downstream drug response prediction.